 He sounds decent, so why did his own people execute him?

 On 24 February 303, the Emperor Diocletian issued an edict that every Christian soldier in his army should renounce their faith and make sacrifice to the Roman gods.
 On receiving this news, George freed his slaves, distributed his wealth to the poor and went to confront the Emperor.
 Diocletian attempted to convert George, he offered land, money, and slaves if he would renounce, but he refused.
 Diocletian soon realised George’s faith was stronger than his will and so sentenced him to death.
 He was arrested and imprisoned.
 In a last effort to convert him, Diocletian sent a woman to seduce George in his cell.
 George ended up converting her to a Christian instead and they were both sentenced to death.
 George was executed by decapitation before Nicomedia's city wall, on 23 April 303.
-His suffering was great and a witness to it later converted the Empress Alexandra of Rome to become a Christian as well, she was also martyed.
-It seemed George’s resilieince was a danger to the Roman Empire, the influence of his absolute faith spread across the lands.
+His suffering was great and a witness to it later converted the Empress Alexandra of Rome to become a Christian as well, she was also martyred.
+It seemed George’s resilience was a danger to the Roman Empire, the influence of his absolute faith spread across the lands.
 His body was returned to Lydda for burial, where Christians honoured him as a martyr and the legend was born.